brittrohrer/course-project/documents/SEO.md

     1. Include Title and Description
         Created default/home title and description and usehead() to chnge the title and description for each page.
+    2. Move the navigation outsidde of the header to its own section - so it can be found easier.